 Typically hotels in Iceland are very expensive but not very impressive.
 In Grundafjördur we stayed for example at the youth hostel and paid more than 100€ per night.
 One exception was the hotel at Þingvellir, the Ion Luxury Adventure Hotel.

-In addition the hotel has a nice spa with a hot pool outside and a very nice bar and lounge with a big glass front.
+In addition, the hotel has a nice spa with a hot pool outside and a very nice bar and lounge with a big glass front.
 I used this room for reviewing my images on my MacBook while my daughter was reading some books on her Kindle.

-After a short side trip to the Geysir Strokkur we went to the Seljalandsfoss and the wild coast near Vík í Mýrdal and Dyrhólaey.
+After a short side trip to the Geysir Strokkur, we went to the Seljalandsfoss and the wild coast near Vík í Mýrdal, and Dyrhólaey.
 I finally managed to get a great shot of the Seljalandfoss where the water is backlit by the setting sun and no people are standing on the bridge.
 I had visualized this image for a very long time, but it was not an easy task to realize it.
 You can find the result in the Iceland gallery.

-Next we went to the Reykjanes peninsula where we stayed at a hotel in Keflavik.
+Next, we went to the Reykjanes peninsula where we stayed at a hotel in Keflavik.
 When we arrived late afternoon our room was not ready because the last guests hadn’t left it due to some problems with their plane.
 Because we had to wait for 3 hours we got a free two-course dinner including some great lobsters for all of us.
-Not a bad deal and a nice compensation by the hotel.
+Not a bad deal and a nice compensation from the hotel.

-Besides driving around and shooting some landscape images on the Reykjanes peninsula we went to the Blue Lagoon, the famous outdoor spa with it’s intense water color.
+Besides driving around and shooting some landscape images on the Reykjanes peninsula we went to the Blue Lagoon, the famous outdoor spa with its intense watercolor.

-We ended our trip with another visit of the Reykjavik Culture Night, called Menningarnott.
+We ended our trip with another visit to the Reykjavik Culture Night, called Menningarnott.
 It is a really great event with many music groups with completely different styles playing throughout the city.
 You find the complete program here.

-Here are some impressions from this event with it’s typical street artists and music performances:
+Here are some impressions from this event with its typical street artists and music performances:

 The last image is showing the Polish singer-songwriter Brodka at the Harpa.